mehrantsi/high-performance-kv-store/README.md

 HPKV is designed to **excel in environments requiring low-latency access to medium-sized datasets**.
 Its performance shines particularly for read-heavy workloads, making it ideal for caching layers and real-time data retrieval scenarios.

 The use of kernel-space operations and optimized data structures allows HPKV to **maintain consistent, microsecond-level read latencies** even as the dataset grows to hundreds of thousands of records.

-While write performance does increase with dataset size, it remains highly competitive, with median latencies staying under 20ms even for 100,000 records.

 HPKV's **scalability is demonstrated by its ability to handle datasets of varying sizes with minimal performance degradation**, particularly for read operations.
 This makes it a versatile choice for applications with growing data needs.